-Our Annual Report on Form 10-K for the year ended December 31, 2020, including our audited financial statements for the year ended December 31, 2020, as filed with the SEC on February 26, 2021 (as such report may be amended from time to time, the "2020 Annual Report"), was delivered or made available with this proxy statement.
+Our Annual Report on Form 10-K, including our audited financial statements for the year ended December 31, 2020 (the "2020 Annual Report") is available electronically.
 The 2020 Annual Report is not a part of this proxy statement or a part of the proxy soliciting material.

-On written request, we will provide, without charge to each record or beneficial holder of our Common Stock as of April 12, 2021 a copy of our 2020 Annual Report.
+On written request, we will provide, without charge to each record or beneficial holder of our Common Stock as of April 12, 2021 a copy of our 2020 Annual Report on Form 10-K, as filed with the SEC, including the financial statements and schedules.
 Written requests should be directed to WillScot Mobile Mini Holdings Corp. c/o Corporate Secretary at 4646 E. Van Buren Street, Suite 400, Phoenix, Arizona 85008.